 The dramatic photos and tales of communities upended by the Eagle Creek fire have been heart rending for all those who work with and live in the Columbia Gorge.
 We have a long journey ahead, but the Gorge is a resilient place.
-Affected residents are returning to their homes, wild areas will rebound, and Friends of the Columbia Gorge will be working harder than ever to ensure that community voices and opinions are taken into account when the debates and discussions on next steps for the Gorge begin.To help first responders in fighting the fire and assisting those evacuating it's crucial that members of the public stay out of the Gorge at this point.For the most up-to-date information please consult the Forest Service's incident response page at: https://inciweb.nwcg.gov/incident/5584.
-You can also track developments on Friends' Facebook page and the Eagle Creek and Indian Creek Fires 2017 Facebook page.
+Gorge communities will recover, wild areas will rebound, and Friends of the Columbia Gorge will be working harder than ever to ensure that community voices and opinions are taken into account when creating the policies and programs needed to help the Gorge rebound and thrive.For the most up-to-date information please consult the Forest Service's incident response page.
+You can also track developments on Friends' Facebook page and the Eagle Creek Fire 2017 Facebook page.

 Eagle Creek Fire: What Can I Do to Help?

-Cascade Locks Strong: Businesses in Cascade Locks, OR have been especially hit hard by the fire and its associated evacuations and road closures.
-Through this business coalition's website, buy a gift certificates and make a commitment to come support Gorge communities as they recover from the losses incurred due to the Eagle Creek fire.
+Cascade Locks Strong | Businesses in Cascade Locks, OR have been especially hit hard by the fire and its associated evacuations and road closures.
+Buy a gift certificates and make a commitment to come support Gorge communities as they recover from the losses incurred due to the Eagle Creek fire.

-Friends of the Columbia Gorge: Consider investing in long-term stewardship efforts by becoming a member of Friends of the Columbia Gorge.
+Friends of the Columbia Gorge | Consider investing in long-term stewardship efforts by becoming a member of Friends of the Columbia Gorge.
 Before a single sapling can be planted or any trails can be rebuilt, plans for restoration and future recreation need to be created, debated and finally implemented.
 Friends is the only nonprofit organization dedicated entirely to ensuring that the beautiful and wild Columbia Gorge remains a place apart, an unspoiled treasure for generations to come.
 What gets decided in the next year or two will affect the Gorge for decades.
 Join us and have a voice in that decision making.

 Hood River County Sheriff and Search and Rescue | Immediately following the rescue of 153 hikers from Eagle Creek, Friends of the Columbia Gorge launched a social media fundraising campaign to support these heroes.
 We raised over $35,000 in less than a week!
 A memorial fund has since been created in honor of a recently deceased sheriff deputy.
 The Hood River County Mike Anderson Search and Rescue Fund will directly support the county’s search and rescue efforts.
 Donations can be made at any U.S. Bank branch or can be delivered or mailed to: 601 State Street, Hood River, OR 97031.

 The National Forest Foundation Fund | The US Forest Service’s official non-profit organization, created a fund to support on-the-ground recovery and restoration efforts from the effects of the Eagle Creek fire.
-Donate here.

-The following 16 organizations are hugely influential in making the area the recreational gem we love.
-From protecting and enhancing the landscapes and trails of the Gorge to volunteering as first responders when people are in need of help, read this blog from local author Laura O. Foster.
+Sixteen Ways to Get Involved | From protecting and enhancing the landscapes and trails of the Gorge to volunteering as first responders when people are in need of help, read this blog from local author Laura O. Foster.

 Eagle Creek Fire General FAQ